Utagawa Kunisada (歌川国貞) / Toyokuni III (三代豊国) (artist 1786 – 01/12/1865)

 Museum of Fine Arts, Boston

-Waseda This is from a performance of 7/1825 of the Tōkaidō Yotsuya kaidan.
+Waseda This is from a performance of 7/27/1825 of the Tōkaidō Yotsuya kaidan at the Nakamura Theater.

-We do not know the reason for the humorous juxtaposition of the inset image of the King of Hell receiving a moxa treatment in the upper left and the attitude of the main figure in this print.
-But, as we said, it must be humorous considering the role played in Japanese society of Enma (aka Emma-o and/or Yama, the King of Hell) who is meant to instill fear in the living because he is the one who can make a decision about a soul's place for the rest of eternity.
-Surely such a powerful figure would not be in need of such a therapeutic treatment.
+We now think we know the reason for the humorous juxtaposition of the inset image of the King of Hell receiving a moxa treatment in the upper left and the attitude of the main figure in this print.
+[See our comments at the bottom of this page.]
+It must be somewhat humorous considering the role played in Japanese society of Enma (aka Emma-o and/or Yama, the King of Hell) who is meant to instill fear in the living because he is the one who can make a decision about a soul's place for the rest of eternity.
+Surely such a powerful figure should not be in need of such a therapeutic treatment.

 It is interesting, because the earlier representations of Enma from the onset were meant to instill fear, but by the time of this print and later images this king he was being mocked, almost as though he didn't really exist.
 Kuniyoshi and Kyōsai often portrayed him in this irreverent way.